ewzxyh/chatbot-chat21-ionic/README.md

 * `writeToButton`: if set to true, it makes the button for viewing the contact list visible and makes direct conversations with them possible

 * `archivedButton`: if set to true, it makes the button for viewing archived conversations visible

+* `emailSection`: if set to true, allows agents to send offline emails to users

+* `whatsappTemplatesSection`: if set to true, allows agents to set and send a whatsapp already configured template to users in an incoming whatsapp conversation

 ### Push notification
 * open `/src/firebase-messaging-sw.js` and replace messagingSenderId: with < your messagingSenderId >